 Whether you’re outfitting a small or large waiting room, your choices in reception seating are vast and varied.
-So where do you begin?
+So, where do you begin?
 This guide to waiting room seating explains your choices in reception seating and will help you decide which options will work the best in your office.

-Guest chairs are standard size seating options that are also referred to as side chairs.
+Guest chairs are standard-size seating options that are also referred to as side chairs.
 Guest chairs may come with or without arms.

-Benches are similar to sofas and loveseats in that they can seat multiple people in one area; however, benches have a lower profile and are not as plush as sofas and loveseats.
+Benches are similar to sofas and loveseats in that they can seat multiple people in an area; however, benches have a lower profile and are not as plush as sofas and loveseats.
 Benches may come with or without a back and with or without arms.